 How to let your users enable autoresponder rules by themselves

 Traditionally, your users can set up automatic replies in Outlook.
 With such a decentralized approach, they have a complete control over the set-up, including the contents of the message.
 Consequently, there’s a risk that their messages might include imprecise or misleading information, be written in a careless fashion, and so on.
-With Autoresponder available in CodeTwo Email Signatures for Office 365, you’re in charge of setting up unified & officially approved automatic replies for all your users.
+With Autoresponder available in CodeTwo Email Signatures 365, you’re in charge of setting up unified & officially approved automatic replies for all your users.
 For a common use case, see this article.

 If you would like to: